nicksstapleton/blog/_posts/2024-10-23-logos-discounts.md

 <img src="https://files.logoscdn.com/v1/assets/13874871/optimized" width="400"/>
 </p>

 You’re here to find a discount and save money on Logos Bible Software.
-Maybe you are a student, pastor, missionary, or someone looking for a Logos coupon code. **I have good news: There are several ways to save money on Logos.**
+Maybe you are a student, pastor, missionary, or someone looking for a Logos discount code or coupon code. **I have good news: There are several ways to save money on Logos.**

 In this post, I’m going to share my eight best tips to save money and get a discount on your Logos subscription and library.